arc360alt/progression-mod/README.md

 ## Extra notes:
-- This is my first ever fabric project not using MCreator so if you find any bugs ill add a repot link somewhere at some point.
+- This is my first ever fabric project not using MCreator so if you find any bugs report them on the github bugs page, the link for wich you can find on the sidepanel on the right.